onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/03-resources.md

 transaction {

+  /// `auth(SaveValue) &Account` means that it is an account object
+  /// that has the `SaveValue` authorization entitlement, which means
+  /// that this transaction can't do anything with the &Account object
+  /// besides saving values to storage.
 	prepare(acct: auth(SaveValue) &Account) {
         // Here we create a resource and move it to the variable newHello,
         // then we save it in the account storage